Alfresco/gytheio/alfresco-messaging-repo-amp/README.md

 or let the plugin use your `CURRENT_PROJECT` environment variable for devenv and just execute:

    `mvn clean install -DrunTests -DapplyAmps -P wars-from-devenv-exploded`

+or let the plugin pull the artifacts from Maven using:

+   `mvn clean install -DapplyAmps -P wars-from-maven`

 Usage
 =====